Santhi Enathu Santhi

-Shanti Enathu Shanti is a 1991 Indian Tamil language film, written, directed and produced by T. Rajendar.
+Santhi Enathu Santhi is a 1991 Indian Tamil language film, written, directed and produced by T. Rajendar.
 He also stars with Telugu actor Ramesh Babu and Neetha Puri.
 The film was released on 18 April 1991.
-Silambarasan won Best Child artiste award at the 12th Cinema Express Awards.
+Silambarasan won the Best Child Artiste award at the 12th Cinema Express Awards.

 Soundtrack

-Soundtrack was composed by T. Rajendar, who also wrote the lyrics.
+The soundtrack was composed by T. Rajendar, who also wrote the lyrics.